 About LRAP

 The Brooklyn Law School Loan Repayment Assistance Program (LRAP) is available to graduates working in public interest organizations with an IRS 501(c)3 status.
-Upon graduation, students who enter qualified areas of public interest employment may be eligible for LRAP to assist them with repaying their law school tuition specific educational debt.
+Upon graduation, students who enter qualified areas of public interest employment may be eligible for LRAP to assist them with repaying their law school educational debt.
 LRAP provides loan repayment assistance on a semiannual basis to qualified graduates for up to five years.

 Eligibility Requirements